 The second issue is the need to use some form of fat when making CBD edibles and whilst having fat in your diet is recommended it is essential that you consider how CBD edibles will fit into your personal diet.

 This has opened up a whole other method of consuming CBD.
 Applying CBD topically is a great option for treating pain in specific areas making them ideal for targeted pain relief.
 Topical CBD products, such as CBD creams, can also be used in combination with other CBD products as long as you act with due caution.

 Topical CBD products, the most common being CBD creams and CBD balms are ideal for treating traditional joint and muscle pain.
 However, that being said, they are also widely useful for treating and easing pain caused by muscle disease, such as arthritis, which can be eased with the correct combination of CBD products.

 Whilst we have covered the most common methods of taking CBD, due to a large amount of CBD products out there, there are other methods better suited to different products and each CBD product will have to be consumed in a certain way.

 If you are ever unsure most CBD products come with instructions on how to use the product, CBD sprays for example can be taken orally by spraying the CBD solution under the tongue and waiting a few seconds before swallowing.

-It is also important to remember that the method of taking CBD you choose may depend on your required does as some CBD products aren’t suitable for those that require an extremely low dose.
-Always check with a professional if you are unsure on your recommended CBD dosage.
+It is also important to remember that the method of taking CBD you choose may depend on your required dose as some CBD products aren’t suitable for those that require an extremely low dose.
+Always check with a professional if you are unsure of your recommended CBD dosage.

 Fancy taking a look at what we have in stock?
 Take a look at our CBD shop to view our range of CBD edibles and CBD oils or feel free to get in touch if you have any specific questions or require more information.